ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 # Building from scratch: Build things that customers want, better than anyone else.
+# Bootstrapped your startup: Build things that customers want, better than anyone else.

 For teams of 0-5 people, building the new products and companies by leveraging your unique strengths.